fatuma-saleh/businesscard/README.md

 # iCard App

 iCard is a single-page application (SPA) that allows users to create digital business cards, and share it to others through an auto generated QR code.
-The front end of this project is built with `React` and makes requests to an API to fetch and store appointment data from a database.
+The front end of this project is built with `React` and makes requests to an API to fetch and store useer's data from a database

 ## Setup